daniperil/leetcode/README.md

-# problems
+# leetcode
-This repository has a collection of problems and its corresponding solution
+This repository contains my solutions for leetcode problems.